JasperFx/marten/docs/configuration/json.md

 ## External Configuration

-You might prefer to configure the serializer seperately from the document store configuration and can do so via passing the serializer instance to the `Serializer` method.
+You might prefer to configure the serializer separately from the document store configuration and can do so via passing the serializer instance to the `Serializer` method.

 An example of configuring Marten's `JsonNetSerializer` is shown below: